disorderedmaterials/dissolve/web/docs/userguide/procedures/nodes/cylindricalglobalpotential.md

 ## Overview

-The `DirectionalGlobalPotential` node allows an additional, global potential to be defined in a configuration, acting on all atoms and in a specified direction.
+The `CylindricalGlobalPotential` node allows an additional, global potential with cylindrical shape to be defined in a configuration, acting on all atoms and in a specified direction.

 ## Options